 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
 Election of Class II Directors 1.01 William H. Rastetter, Ph.D.
 FOR WITHHOLD FOR 1.02 Michael Lee FOR 1.03 Yuan Xu, Ph.D.
-FOR FOR AGAINST ABSTAIN 2.
+FOR 2.
 To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024.
-FOR 3.
+FOR AGAINST ABSTAIN FOR 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement.
 FOR 4.
 To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to include an officer exculpation provision that limits the liability of certain of its officers as permitted under current Delaware law.
 FOR 5.
 To approve the amendment and restatement of the Company's 2022 Stock Option and Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder.
 FOR 6.
 To approve the adjournment of the Annual Meeting to the extent there are insufficient votes at the Annual Meeting to approve any of the above proposals.
-FOR Not e: To transact such other business as may properly come before the meeting or any adjournment or postponement thereof. ☐ Check here if you would like to attend the meeting in person.
+FOR Note: To transact such other business as may properly come before the meeting or any adjournment or postponement thereof. ☐ Check here if you would like to attend the meeting in person.
 Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all administrators, etc., should include title and authority.
-Corporations should provide full authorized officer signing the Proxy/Vote Form. f Sic anature (and Title if applicable) Date Signature (if held jointly) 1 Date
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+Sig gnature (and Title if applicable) Date Signature (if held jointly) Date